Maths GCSE: Foundation (AQA 8300)

 It is important that learners attend all sessions and make time to work at home every week in order to prepare, practise and consolidate their learning.
 The Service has on-line subscriptions to MathsWatch and MyMaths, and learners can access videos, quizzes and other activities on our BAES Moodle site.

 Learners will be expected to carry out at least 4 hours of independent study in their own time, every week, to cover all the course content.

 Learner progress and attendance will be monitored throughout the course.
 After the first progress check in October, the learner and their teacher will determine whether it is appropriate for the learner to continue with the course.
 Aspects included in the discussion are attendance, punctuality, ability to cope with the amount of work required and performance on progress checks.

-There will be 3 compulsory exams at the end of the course in May and June.
-These will be marked externally by AQA and results will be available in August.
-The provisional exam dates are 21/05/19, 06/06/19 and 11/06/19.
+There will be three exams at the end of the course in May and June which will be carried out in one of our centres.
+They will be marked externally by AQA and results will be available in August.